Team-Compliance/NewPillCrusher/README.md

     - Paralysis = All enemies in the room get paralyzed = --done
     - I can see forever! = Opens all the red rooms adjacent to the room you're currently in --done
     - Pheromones =
-    - Amnesia = Gives the player a camo undies-like effect
+    - Amnesia = Gives the player a camo undies-like effect --done
     - Lemon Party = Yellow creep spawns under every enemy.
 Damages enemies and the player --done
     - R U a wizard? =
     - Percs! = Enemies take half damage --done